Internal Conflict: Two Worrisome Days in Washington DC: Day One

 I am feeling depressed, even though it’s a perfect summer day in Washington DC.
 The birds are singing in the trees, water is splashing in the fountains, and the neo-classical structures are like white confections lining the boulevards.

-Washington is the most Parisian of American cities.
-It was designed by Pierre Charles L’Enfant, a French born architect and engineer, and it has turned out largely as he envisioned it, with avenues radiating out from rectangular parks and a garden-lined grand avenue, which is today’s National Mall.
+Washington is the most Parisian of American cities. t was designed by Pierre Charles L’Enfant, a French born architect and engineer, and it has turned out largely as he envisioned it, with avenues radiating out from rectangular parks and a garden-lined grand avenue, which is today’s National Mall.
 Thomas Jefferson explicitly sought to make Washington an “American Paris”, and if he were alive today, he would be pleased.

 And like the City of Lights, Washington DC is devoted to the arts.
 Aside from its monuments and statuary, the National Gallery of Art, located on the National Mall, possesses one of the finest collections of art in the world.
-My wife and I went there to savor of things authentic and uncorrupt and try to regain a sense of the pride and glory that comes with living in a democracy.
+My wife and I went there to savor of things authentic and uncorrupted and to try to regain a sense of the pride and glory that comes with living in a democracy.

 Spread out over two buildings, the museum’s centerpiece is the domed rotunda modeled after the Pantheon in Rome.
 At one side of the rotunda stands the Capitoline Venus, a life-sized 4th century nude in polished marble, perfectly intact, and on loan from the Italian government for the first time since its discovery in the 1670’s.
 It felt good to think that our country rated such generosity on the part of Italy.